Reading Time: 4 minutes

 In the past I’ve blogged about when my father managed a Culligan Soft Water branch.
 I remember watching the workers (like Gary and Big John!) move the 150# water softener tanks from the regeneration area onto the big trucks for the next step which is to drive to their customers’ locations.

-I remember watching the workers unload the tanks and bags of salt off the truck, maneuver the tanks onto a dolly, then push or pull the load to the customer’s house.
+I remember watching dad’s workers unload the tanks and bags of salt off the truck, maneuver the tanks onto a dolly, then push or pull the load to the customer’s house.
 They then donned a heavy strap across their bodies, and carried the tanks down a flight of steps into a basement.
 I was enthralled with that process!

-Nowadays the tanks and the bags of salt are about ½ the weight, which leads me to my topic for this blog – lifting….at work.
+Nowadays the tanks and the bags of salt are about ½ the weight, which leads me to my topic for this blog – lifting…at work.

-I study the topic of lifting at work
+I study the topic of lifting at work!

 I’m not very big, nor very tall, and I really don’t know how much I can lift safely because all lifts involve time, place, setting and purpose!
 Yes, being a petite person ~ I’m 5’2″ with small wrists, I’ve learned many different ways to get want I want or need without heed to any physical challenge.
 I also exercise regularly and if I realize the object to lift is too heavy, I either get help or get smart!

-When I am helping a job seeker who has a lifting limitation, say of 25 pounds, there are considerations to assess prior to including a job(s) that may call for lifting more than, say 25 pounds.
+When I am helping a job seeker who has a lifting limitation, say of 25 pounds, there are considerations to assess prior to including a job that may call for lifting more than, say 20 pounds.

 Did you know ants can lift 20 times their own body weight?

-- Size and strength of the worker
+- the size and strength of the worker

-- The weight of object handled
+- the weight of the object or load to be handled

-- The muscle force applied by the worker to do physical lifting
+- the muscle force applied by the worker to do physical lifting

-- Posture – the postures adopted to lift the object
+- the postures adopted to lift the object

-- Equipment – what is available, or could be used, to help move the load?
+- what equipment is available, or could be used, to help move the load?